Hit and Run Accident Attorney

 - Receiving protection from auto insurance policies for accidents involving uninsured or underinsured motorists

 What to Do After a Hit and Run Accident in Long Island

-After a regular car accident, your attorney would recommend you trade information with the other driver so you and your lawyer can work with their insurance company to get the compensation you deserve.
+After a regular car accident, your Long Island car accident attorney would recommend you trade information with the other driver so you and your lawyer can work with their insurance company to get the compensation you deserve.
 Of course, this isn’t really an option if the other driver flees, at least not before they’re caught.
 However, as is the case in all car accidents, there are a few steps you should still take.
 These include: